irwinarruda/study-on-micro-frontends/README.md

 ## Developer Experience

 The developer experience is different.
 Since **Module Federation** works with runtime injection of Javascript, tools like **Hot Module Replacement (HMR)** are not that great, especially when working with different frameworks.
-The good news is that the host app can have hot reload, just the remote components that cannot have.
+The good news is that the host app can have hot reload, just the remote components cannot.

 ## Conclusion